funcool/rumext/doc/user-guide.md

 greatly facilitates the task of passing the props to the next element without performing any additional transformation.

-For this last case and to make the work even easier but preserving the same code style as the rest of the application, rumext offers a way for the destructuring to also take into account the rules and conventions of react for the props keys.
+And finally, to help preserve the code style, rumext offers a way for the destructuring to also take into account the rules and conventions of react for the props keys.
 This is achieved with the metadata `{::mf/props :react}` or by putting the suffix `*` in the component name.
-And then, the destructuring can use the lisp-case and the macro will automatically access the value with camelCase from the props, respecting the react convention.
+With that, the destructuring can use the lisp-case for keys and the macro will automatically generate the appropriate access code to the value with camelCase from the props, respecting the react convention.

 ```
 (mf/defc my-label*